dotse/tls-fed-auth/tls-fed-auth.md

 Federation metadata is published as a JWS [@!RFC7515].
 The payload contains statements about federation members entities.

 Metadata is used for authentication and service discovery.
-A client select a server based on metadata claims (e.g., organization, tags).
+A client selects a server based on metadata claims (e.g., organization, tags).
 The client then use the selected server claims base_uri, pins and if needed issuers to establish a connection.

 Upon receiving a connection, a server validates the received client certificate using the client's published pins.
 Server MAY also check other claims such as organization and tags to determine if the connections is accepted or terminated.